kamarins/kamarins/README.md

 ##

-- 🔭 I'm currently working on a undergraduate rearch
-- 📚 I'm currently learning python
+- 🔭 I'm currently learning about Fuzzy Logic and writing an article about that

 ##